4-H Summer Camp (July)

 * To develop opportunities for everyone to learn and practice leadership skills.

 * To model group living skills in a healthy and safe environment.

 As in most 4-H activities, camp is run by teens, called "staffers," who start meeting in the fall to organize all the aspects of camp- everything from the food to the themes for the events.
 There is one teen staffer to every five youth (called campers).
 There are, of course, adult chaperones there as well (one for every ten campers) and a nurse and a lifeguard on staff.

-Campers take part in all the classic summer camp activities- hiking, swimming, arts and crafts, skits and songs around the campfire.
-Campers sleep outside under the stars on raised wooden platforms- girls on one side, boys on the other.
+Campers take part in all the classic summer camp activities- hiking, arts and crafts, skits and songs around the campfire.
+Campers sleep outside under the stars- girls on one side, boys on the other.
 Each side has its own bathrooms and shower.